Introduction to forex scams

 How to avoid forex scams:

-- Do not blindly trust anyone.
+• Do not unquestioningly trust anyone.

-- If someone has a secret profit-making formula, it is another Ponzi scheme.
+• If someone has a secret profit-making formula, it is another Ponzi scheme.

-- Do not install any program suggested by a random broker.
+• Do not install any program suggested by a random broker.

-- Always trade with regularized brokers.
+• Always trade with regularized brokers.

-- remaining safe and avoiding unrealistic offers
+• remaining safe and avoiding unrealistic offers,

-- avoid using software that claims to have found a secret moneymaking formula
+• avoid using software that claims to have found a secret moneymaking formula

-- do not install software, which may be malware or spyware, causing computer damage
+• do not install software, which may be malware or spyware, causing computer damage

 One of the easiest ways to detect a Forex scam is to promise extremely high profits with no risk or shallow risk.
 However, in reality, there is no guarantee of making a profit.
 If it were possible, the traders would share this information with others.
-Many of the beginner Forex traders find these offers attractive and lose money.
+Many beginner Forex traders find these offers attractive and lose money.
 There is a lot of difference between what the scammers promise and the reality of Forex trading.

 Forex scams types